-- 1.1 The wider impacts of Covid on Essex and its implications for wider determinants (section 3) - 1.2 Support for local communities around the impacts on material wealth through public sector organisations' role as anchors (section 4) - 1.3 Securing the best start in life and educational opportunities including work with schools and further education and around apprenticeships (section 5) - 1.4 Ensuring a holistic approach to improved mental health with a focus on support around underlying drivers including debt, employment, loneliness, loss and housing (This is discussed in the separate paper on mental health) - 1.5 Consideration of lifestyle choices during, and in the aftermath of, Covid, with the impact on issues such as physical activity, diet, drug and alcohol abuse and smoking (section 6). - 1.5 With all of the above, consideration that we are likely to suffer a recurrence of Covid with a need for further preventative measures at the end of this calendar year.
+- 1.1 The wider impacts of Covid on Essex and its implications for wider determinants (section 3) - 1.2 Support for local communities around the impacts on material wealth through role as anchors as previously discussed (section 4) - 1.3 Securing the best start in life and educational opportunities including work with schools and FE and around apprenticeships (section 5) - 1.4 Ensuring a holistic approach to improved mental health with a focus on support around underlying drivers including debt, employment, loneliness, loss and housing (section 6) - 1.5 Consideration of lifestyle choices during, and in the aftermath of, Covid, with the impact on issues such as physical activity, diet, drug and alcohol abuse and smoking (section 7). - 1.5 With all of the above, consideration that we are likely to suffer a recurrence of Covid with a need for further preventative measures at the end of this calendar year.